alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Self reference

-A word can refer to it self in its own definition (recursion) like FIB did above.
+A word can refer to itself in its own definition (recursion) like FIB did above.

 Also a word has pointers to itself available.